 Nothing worth mentioning about Upshi, just another town on the way as you start to get closer to Leh.

-Karu is a beautiful village on the Manali to Leh highway, just a few kilometers before Leh.
-The location of the village presents quit a vivid display of colors; the white on top of the hills, the green of trees, the colors of flowers and strangely in the stones as well.
+Karu is a village on the Manali to Leh highway, just a few kilometers before Leh.
+The location of the village presents quite a vivid display of colors; the white on top of the hills, the green of trees, the colors of flowers, and strangely in the stones as well.

-These are however just the highlights.
-As I mentioned above, this entire road is an attraction of the journey so go ahead; take the challenge and cherish it for life; as there will be no time like the first time; no matter how many times you travel on it after.
+The tourist places on Manali Leh highway that I mentioned above are just the highlights of the journey.
+As I mentioned above, this entire road is an attraction in itself.
+So go ahead, take the challenge and cherish it for life.
+There will be no time like the first time, no matter how many times you travel on it after.

-I hope the information above was of help.
-If you need any further information; or have any questions; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+I hope the information above on tourist places on Manali Leh highway was of help.
+If you need any further information, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.